“A Dream of the Very Distant Future”: Early Visions of a Bridge across the Waitematā

 by Nathan McLeay*

 Like the Māori who wove into their legend a vision of a bridge spanning the Waitematā, early European settlers too recognised the possibility of such a link.
 Auckland had barely turned 20 when, in 1860, Ponsonby farmer Fred A. Bell produced plans for a pontoon bridge extending between Stokes Point (Northcote Point today) and Fanshawe Street.
 One section of the bridge was designed to retract, allowing ships to pass through.
+Bell had been hired to come up with a design by the North Shore Bridge Company, the concern of a group of Birkenhead and Northcote farmers wanting an easy way of taking their livestock and produce to market in the city.
 Bell estimated that his design would cost just under £16,000 to build, and suggested that a toll be levied on its use.
-Had Bell been able to see the Auckland Harbour Bridge at the time of its completion in 1959, nearly a century later, he would no doubt have felt in some way vindicated: his 1860 plan anticipated both where the bridge would eventually be built, and the toll scheme that operated on it from its opening until 1984.
+Had he been able to see the Auckland Harbour Bridge at the time of its completion in 1959, nearly a century later, Bell would no doubt have felt in some way vindicated: his 1860 plan anticipated both where the bridge would eventually be built, and the toll scheme that operated on it from its opening until 1984.

 The far-sighted Bell was also aware of the dramatic effect a harbour bridge would have on the development of the North Shore.
-In a prospectus written to accompany his design, Bell predicted that a bridge would open up the North Shore and “convert its wildernesses into cultivated fields, gardens and towns”.
+In a prospectus he wrote to accompany his design, Bell predicted that a bridge would open up the North Shore and “convert its wildernesses into cultivated fields, gardens and towns.”
 The social state of those living on the North Shore, he claimed, would be greatly improved with the construction of a bridge, and their “conveniences and means of wealth and economy brought to par with the neighbouring city.”
-Bell tried to float a company for the project, but investors viewed his proposal as ahead of its time, and no further progress was made.

 The onset of World War One in 1914 put any prospect of a bridge on hold.
-However after fighting ended in November 1918, interest was quickly renewed.
+After hostilities ended in November 1918, however, interest was quickly renewed.
 In a meeting of the Birkenhead Borough Council in April 1919, Councillor E.G. Skeates sought to simultaneously address public desires for both a harbour crossing and a significant monument to the Great War.
 With regards to memorials, Skeates thought it wasteful to spend money on “some useless object.”
-He urged instead that an effort be made to convince the Auckland City Council and surrounding local bodies to combine resources or forces? in building a “permanent and useful monument.”
+He urged instead that an effort be made to convince the Auckland City Council and surrounding local bodies to combine forces in building a permanent and useful monument.”
 He suggested that such a monument take the shape of a harbour bridge, the pillars of which would be named after major battles that had involved New Zealand troops.
 His fellow councillors agreed, unanimously approving a resolution stating that “a traffic bridge across the harbour would make a splendid and useful monument to the great peace which we all hope will soon be signed [referring to the Versailles Peace Conference].
 The pillars of the bridge could be named after the great battles in which our men fought so well, shields containing the names and dates of these battles being attached to their respective pillars.”
 Skeates’ proposal came to nothing, with the government deciding instead to build the Auckland War Memorial Museum.
-It would take another four decades of political manoeuvrings, planning negotiations, and construction before the dream of men such as Bell and Skeates would be realised in the opening of Auckland’s Harbour Bridge in 1959.

 James Cowan, Fairy Folk Tales of the Māori, Auckland, 1925, p.9.